damn-right/e-commerce-next-js-frontend/README.md

-# The New Fashion
+# Veggie Delight

-Welcome to The New Fashion, the ultimate destination for fashion enthusiasts seeking a sophisticated online shopping experience.
+Welcome to Veggie Delight, the ultimate destination for fashion enthusiasts seeking a sophisticated online shopping experience.
 This is the project I have made completely alone with my current React.js skills.
 I created this project for my college exam and also because I wanted to test my current web development skills.
-The New Fashion is an innovative e-commerce platform offering a diverse range of clothing and footwear.
+Veggie Delight is an innovative e-commerce platform offering a diverse range of clothing and footwear.
 With a catalog of over a hundred products, my online shop is designed to cater to the varied tastes and preferences of our customers.
 The website is equipped with user-friendly features to ensure a seamless shopping experience.
 This repository is home to a comprehensive React.js eCommerce project, showcasing a refined and responsive shopping platform tailored for the trendy and style-savvy.

 # Introduction
-The New Fashion is a fashion eCommerce website design that's built with the modern consumer in mind.
+Veggie Delight is a fashion eCommerce website design that's built with the modern consumer in mind.
 Leveraging the power of React.js, I've created an engaging and intuitive platform that stands out in the digital marketplace.
 My project demonstrates how eCommerce and fashion can merge seamlessly in a digital ecosystem, providing an exceptional user experience from homepage to checkout.

 # Project Features
 - React Ecommerce Frontend: A modern and clean interface that highlights our product catalog with elegance and style.